Article

 According to the Missing Pieces Report 2022, by the Alliance for Board Diversity (ABD) in collaboration with Deloitte, the percentage of Fortune 100 board members from underrepresented groups reached a new high of 45.6% in 2022.

 One of the contributing factors to this progress in recent years has been that modern tech is stepping up to the task in new ways.
-Diversity recruiting software offers a solution for creating a truly inclusive hiring process.
+Diversity Recruiting Software offers a solution for creating a truly inclusive hiring process.

 These tools track diversity metrics all the way through the recruitment journey using cutting-edge analytics.
 They also help out with other aspects of hiring.